CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 ## Details

 This project implements and compares different algorithms for scan and stream compaction, both in GPU and CPU.
 In particular, it implements a serial version, a naive parallel version, a work efficient version and an implementation from the Thrust library.
-A simple CSV exporter for performance evaluation is also included.
+A simple CSV exporter for automated performance evaluation is also included.

 ## Note about Work Efficient implementation